Antonio Neyra: Biography

 Neyra was born in La Habana, Captaincy General of Cuba, in Cuba, because his father, the cavalry colonel Don Antonio Sánchez de Neyra Romero, was stationed there, when the country was under the sovereignty of the Spanish Empire.
-They moved to Madrid when he was still young. in Madrid, he was part of the Sky Foot-ball club, the first club that existed in the capital, however, in 1900, a new conflict between Sky Football members caused some of them to leave (including Neyra) and create a new club, Madrid Football Club, currently known as Real Madrid CF, with the official creation of the club being held on 6 March 1902 in the back room of Al Capricho, and Neyra was among the presents that day, and become one of the members of the first Board of Directors of Madrid FC presided by Juan Padrós.
+They moved to Madrid when he was still young.
+In Madrid, he was part of the Sky Foot-ball club, the first club that existed in the capital.
+However, in 1900, a new conflict between Sky Football members caused some of them to leave (including Neyra) and create a new club, Madrid Football Club, currently known as Real Madrid CF, with the official creation of the club being held on 6 March 1902 in the back room of Al Capricho.
+Neyra was present that day and became a member of the first Board of Directors of Madrid FC presided by Juan Padrós.

 He then become one of the first footballers of the newly formed Madrid FC at the age of just 18, playing as a forward.
 Together with Pedro Parages, Federico Revuelto and the Giralt brothers (Mario, José and Armando), he was part of the historic Madrid team that played in the first-ever Copa del Rey in 1903, and it was he who netted the opening goal in the final although they lost 2–3 to Athletic Club.

-Despite some encouraging first steps in the white club, it was possibly the fact of losing the 1903 Cup final that caused a convulsive situation within the entity that led to the departure of several of its founding members, including he and Armando Giralt, abandoning Madrid FC in October 1903 to refound Club Español de Madrid (the club had already been founded in 1901, but collapsed in the summer of 1903) and of which he was named captain.
+Despite some encouraging first steps in the white club, it was possibly the fact of losing the 1903 Cup final that caused a convulsive situation within the entity that led to the departure of several of its founding members, including him and Armando Giralt, abandoning Madrid FC in October 1903 to refound Club Español de Madrid (the club had already been founded in 1901, but collapsed in the summer of 1903) and of which he was named captain.
 It was common at the time for players to leave their respective teams to join or found others due to the still dispersed and confusing growth of football, in fact, some of the others departures marched to found the Moncloa Football Club.
 Under Neyra's leadership, Español de Madrid won the second Centro Championships in 1903–04, hence becoming the second regional champions in Spain after Moderno Football Club who had won the inaugural edition in 1903.
 In the 1904 Copa del Rey, Español de Madrid was unable to participate in the final, and so, Athletic were declared winners again.